Social Anxiety Therapy UK | Overcome Fear & Avoidance

 What is Social Anxiety Disorder?

-Social anxiety is a type of anxiety disorder characterised by intense fear, self-consciousness, and embarrassment in social situations.
-It is also referred to as social phobia.
+Social anxiety disorder is a type of anxiety disorder characterised by an intense fear of being judged, criticised, or embarrassed in social situations.

 An intense fear of being judged or scrutinised by others.